 Not all neurons are successful in their journey.
 Scientists think that only a third reach their destination.
 Some cells die during the process of neuronal development.

 Some neurons survive the trip, but end up where they shouldn’t be.
-Mutations in the genes that control migration create areas of misplaced or oddly formed neurons that can cause disorders such as childhood epilepsy or mental retardation.
+Mutations in the genes that control migration create areas of misplaced or oddly formed neurons that can cause disorders such as childhood epilepsy.
 Some researchers suspect that schizophrenia and the learning disorder dyslexia are partly the result of misguided neurons.

 |Some neurons migrate by riding along extensions (radial glia) until they reach their final destinations.|